cmadland/teaching/pages/02.edci335-202105/01.home/01.welcome/item.md

 ### How to follow this course.

-You should realize by now that this course is not happening in CourseSpaces, rather, the entire course is hosted at [edtechuvic.ca/edci335](https://edtechuvic.ca/edci335).
+You should realize by now that this course is not happening in BrightSpace, rather, the entire course is hosted at [edtechuvic.ca/edci335](https://edtechuvic.ca/edci335).
 This means that the *content* of the site is open on the web.
 Anyone with a web browser can access this page.
 You are also *invited* to post your work on an open website using WordPress, but you are not *required* to do so.
 Please read through the [WordPress Resources page](https://edtechuvic.ca/edci335/wordpress/) for more information.

 There are some people who simply cannot have a web presence.
 If this is you, I am happy to provide options for you to protect your privacy as outlined on the WordPress resources page.